mosa/MOSA-Project/docs/tool-compiler.rst

 MOSA Compiler
 #############

-The **MOSA Compiler** is a command line application used to compile a .NET application to a binary object file.
+The **MOSA Compiler** is a console application used to compile a .NET application to a binary object file.

 The compiler is invoked via Command Line: